utiasSTARS/ROB498-flight/instructions/hardware/jetson_nano.md

 # Wifi

 This section provides instruction on how to setup the wireless (wifi) interfact on your Jetson Nano.

 - Boot your Jetson Nano and connect it to Ethernet.
 The TP-Link AC1300 dongle should *NOT* be plugged into any of the USB ports.
 - Install *git* on your Jetson: `sudo apt install git`
 - Clone the driver to your Jetson: `git clone https://github.com/RinCat/RTL88x2BU-Linux-Driver.git`
 - Build and install the driver: `cd RTL88x2BU-Linux-Driver && make ARCH=arm64 && sudo make install`
 - Reboot your Jetson
 - Plug in the TP-Link dongle and your wifi connection should work (i.e., you should be able to choose a network to connect to)

+**Alternatively**, you can download the driver repository onto a USB stick from another device and transfer it to the Jetson Nano.
+After transferring the repository, follow the build instructions as normal.

 # Running Ubuntu and ROS in a Docker Container